 The manufacturer needs to understand the buyer’s expectations, and the development of customized products can take a long time.

-Is is how Altra Industrial Motion develops their new suppliers:
+This is how Altra Industrial Motion develops its new suppliers:

 - Explanation of their requirements;